A Powerful Bootstrap Test of Independence in High Dimensions: Additional Simulation Results

+In this section, we extend the results of Experiments 2 and 4 from the main text by including samples of size $n=200$ and $n=1000$.
 The results are presented in Figures~\ref{fig:SimII-start}--\ref{fig:SimII-end}.
-As expected, the rejection rates (weakly) increase with the sample size for any given combination of $p$ and $\rho$, but the qualitative patterns in Models~1 and~2 remain similar to those discussed in the main text.
-In Model~3, when there is no dependence between the components of $Y$, the power of the distance correlation test of \citet{Szekely:2013re} substantially improves relative to Model~2, achieving similar rejection rates to our test when $n=1000$ and $p=1000$.
-Its performance, however, deteriorates dramatically in the presence of dependence between the components of $Y$, while our procedure remains insensitive to such dependence in the data.
+As expected, the rejection rates (weakly) increase with the sample size for any given combination of $p$ and $\rho$, but the qualitative patterns remain similar to those discussed in the main text.